 On Film and Television you can hear her vocals on such projects as: Just Mercy, Harriet Tubman, Trolls 2, Bad Boys 3,The Godfather of Harlem, Euphoria, Respect (Aretha Franklin's Biopic), Genius: Aretha Franklin by National Geographic, and Zoey's Extraordinary Playlist.

-Currently, Aretha is working on her jazz project featuring arrangements of jazz covers and her own original tunes.
+Recently, Aretha released her debut jazz EP, called "Seasons” with her first single "Sunsets" seeing its release this month.
+The EP includes "Sunsets" an original tune about family, a modernized rendition on a jazz classic "Autumn Leaves" and a jazz take on "Ain't Nobody" a Chaka Khan favorite.
+She plans to spend 2023 touring this EP within the U.S and abroad.
+So sign up below for her "VIP" list to stay in the know about up coming concerts and new music release parties.
 Don't forget to check out her most recent release of a social justice piece called "I'm Tired" dedicated to George Floyd and the lives lost in the fight for equality and justice for black lives.
 Also download her debut jazz-gospel inspired EP, “Not of This World", which includes all original music save for one tribute song “Dindi”, by Brazilian Grammy Award winning bossanova great, Antonio Carlos Jobim.